oiax/tgweb/README.md

 Booleans (`true` and `false`) are also not quoted and should be lowercase.
 Other writing styles will be explained when examples appear.

-### Table headers
+### Section headers

-In the previous example, the lines labeled `[data]` and `[style]` are called _table headers_.
+In the previous example, the lines labeled `[data]` and `[style]` are called _section headers_.
+TOML calls them _table headers_, while Tgweb calls them _section headers_.

-A table header marks the beginning of a _table_.
-The table continues until the next table header or until the end of the file.
+A section header marks the beginning of a _section_.
+The section continues until the next section header or until the end of the file.

-The following table names are available in the front matter block:
+The following section names are available in the front matter block:

 * main
 * data